PTsolvers/Julia-HPC-Scales/README.md

 - [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl) for plotting
 - [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to extend the vanilla gradient-descent procedure

 Most of the workshop is based on "hands-on".
 Changes to the scripts are incremental and should allow to build up complexity throughout the day.
-Blanked-out scripts for most of the steps are available in the [scripts](/scripts/) folder.
-Solutions scripts will be shared at some point in the [scripts_solutions](/scripts_solutions) folder.
+Blanked-out scripts for most of the steps are available in the [scripts](scripts/) folder.
+Solutions scripts (following the `s_xxx.jl` pattern) will be shared at some point in the [scripts_solutions](scripts_solutions) folder.

 #### :bulb: Useful extra resources
 - The Julia language: [https://julialang.org](https://julialang.org)